Pandora1337/Anno-2070-linux-xcursor/README.md

 # Anno-2070-linux-xcursor
 An XCursor theme from Anno 2070 made for Linux.
 Because I like that game.
-Used [this](http://www.rw-designer.com/cursor-set/anno-2070) as the basis, then added new variants using [RW Cursor Editor](http://www.rw-designer.com/cursor-maker).
+Used [this](http://www.rw-designer.com/cursor-set/anno-2070) and Bibata-Modern-Classic as the basis, then added new variants using [RW Cursor Editor](http://www.rw-designer.com/cursor-maker).

 ![12137715](https://github.com/user-attachments/assets/1673e529-4888-4bf6-bce4-6462917c610a)